Crude oil stabilisation: Gas processing

 The light hydrocarbons stripped from the crude are usually processed to yield useful products.
-Gas from the top of the stabilizer column is compressed and fed to a de-methanizer column.
+Gas from the top of the stabiliser column is compressed and fed to a de-methanizer column.
 This column separates the lightest hydrocarbons, methane (CH_{4}) and ethane (C_{2}H_{6}), from the heavier components.
 Methane and ethane are withdrawn from the top of the column and are used as fuel gas in the plant.
 Excess gas may be flared.

 Liquid from the base of the de-methanizer is routed to the de-ethanizer.
 Gas from the top is principally ethane and is compressed and returned to the de-methanizer.

 Liquid from the base of the de-ethanizer is routed to the de-propanizer.
 Gas from the top is principally propane (C_{3}H_{8}) and is compressed or chilled for storage and sales.

 Liquid from the base of the de-propanizer is principally butane (C_{4}H_{10}) and some heavier components.
-Butane is stored and sold, and the heavier fraction is sold or spiked into the stabilized crude.
+Butane is stored and sold, and the heavier fraction is sold or spiked into the stabilised crude.